thebyrdman-git/ansai/docs/self-healing/HEALTHCHECKS_SETUP.md

 ```

 **What this does:**
-- ✅ Deploys heartbeat script to miraclemax
+- ✅ Deploys heartbeat script to testserver
 - ✅ Creates cron job (runs every 5 minutes)
 - ✅ Tests the connection
 - ✅ Sends first heartbeat